 Expression deadlocks are always Schema Definition Errors.

 One scenario where such a deadlock can arise is due to what is called the interior-alignment problem.
 In this scenario a dfdl:outputValueCalc expression depends on the dfdl:valueLength function being evaluated for a following complex element which due to interior alignments, has a length that depends on its starting position.
-In this case, a circular deadlock occurs, which is a unparse-time processing error.
+In this case, a circular deadlock occurs, which is a unparse-time Processing Error.

 DFDL Regular Expressions